Diviz-Kondamadugula/aws-amplify-quiz-app/README.md

-# Quiz Application using AWS Amplify and Cognito (with CI/CD)
+# React Application using AWS Amplify and Cognito (with CI/CD)

 This repository contains a Quiz application built with AWS Amplify and Cognito for authentication.
 It also demonstrates setting up a CI/CD pipeline for automated deployment.